prathyushnallamothu/prathyushnallamothu/README.md

 func GetBio() Bio {
 	return Bio{
-		"- ⚡ Quick bio:":                    "A kind of traveler-foodLover-gamer-coder-programmer hybrid who excels in backend development and cloud technologies", "- 🔭 I’m currently working on":      "Developing innovative tools at Skillsoft as a Software Engineer II, focusing on developer productivity and automation", "- 🌱 I’m currently learning":        "Golang, MongoDB, Docker, and Kubernetes; aiming to master full-stack development", "- 👯 I’m looking to collaborate on": "Golang, Docker, and Kubernetes projects, especially those that enhance developer productivity", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning, especially advanced Kubernetes and Helm chart configurations", "- 💬 Ask me about":                  "Golang, REST APIs, Microservices, gRPC, and building AI-powered solutions", "- 📫 How to reach me:":              "https://www.linkedin.com/in/prathyushnallamothu", }
+		"- ⚡ Quick bio:":                    "Enthusiastic developer blending a passion for backend engineering and cloud tech, with a love for traveling, food, gaming, and coding.", "- 🔭 I’m currently working on":      "Driving productivity and innovation as a Software Engineer II at Skillsoft by developing automation tools and enhancing CI/CD processes.", "- 🌱 I’m currently learning":        "Advanced Kubernetes, Helm, and full-stack development with Golang, Docker, and cloud architectures.", "- 👯 I’m looking to collaborate on": "Projects in Golang, cloud automation, and Kubernetes that improve developer workflows and system reliability.", "- 🤔 I’m looking for help with":     "Advanced Helm configurations and exploring complex Kubernetes architectures.", "- 💬 Ask me about":                  "Backend development, Golang, cloud tools, microservices, and building AI-powered developer tools.", "- 📫 How to reach me:":              "https://www.linkedin.com/in/prathyushnallamothu", }
 }

 ```